vedph/cadmus_doc/architecture/overview.md

 - any other project can add its models by just adding new parts and fragments, packed into their libraries.
 - API services provide the essential backbone for authentication, messaging, and data seeding.
 These are packed in a single API services library.
 - the API packs all these pieces together, providing an API layer.
 In the case of the default API, this is a RESTful API layer.
 Each API gets packed into a Docker image, which is composed with all the other pieces to build a self-contained stack.
-- other APIs could be created in the same way.
-Currently, projects are limited and Cadmus is under active development, so the best choice is just adding other projects libraries to the same API package.
-In the future, we could easily create new, independent APIs with just the required dependencies, one for each project, with its Docker image.
+- other APIs can be [created](../api/creating.md) in the same way, each with its Docker image.

 All the backend code is .NET Core C#, packed into NuGet libraries.
 The API is an ASP.NET Core API web app.